rstudio/blogdown/.github/ISSUE_TEMPLATE/feature-request.md

 - Provide a clear and concise description of the problem this proposed feature would address?
 For example, I struggle to do `[...]` with blogdown.

-- Try to details what you want to happen ?
+- Try to detail what you want to happen.

 - Have you thought of alternative solutions or workarounds you've considered ?
 We'll be glad to know about them!